albn-itu/uni-notes/semester-11/pcpp-notes.md

     - The buffer has a limited size
     - The producer must wait if the buffer is full
     - The consumer must wait if the buffer is empty
+    - A good solution must be deadlock free and avoid starvation

 #### Readers-Writers problem (Week 2)